gauravn17/cse-15l-lab-reports/lab3.md

 # Researching the `grep` Command:

 The `grep ` command is a powerful tool for searching and pattern matching within file contents, which could be particularly useful while working with large text files.
-In this lab report , I will explore 4 different command line options of  `grep` through instances of their use.
+In this lab report , I will explore 4 different command line options of  `grep` through instances of their use: namely, the options `-c`, `-w`, `l` , and `-i` .

 **Command line options of 'grep' command I used on the files of directory `technical` :**